 Box dyes are notoriously bad for your hair, and while this often isn’t an issue for women with strong, healthy hair, as we age we need to take every care to keep our hair away from harm.

-If you truly want to dye your hair to disguise the greys, opt for visiting the salon instead.
+If you truly want to dye your hair to disguise the greys, opt for visiting the hair salon instead.
 They’ll have dyes that are much better for your hair, all the moisturising products that work and a much better understanding of what your hair needs to keep it in good quality.

 As we age, our hair will change and coming to terms with these changes is often where we can struggle.
 From thinning locks to changes in colour, our overall look changes as our hair does and it can be sometimes difficult to come to terms with.